AdobeDocs/workfront.en/help/manage-work/projects/updating-work-in-a-project/update-issue-status.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Issue statuses

-The following are the default statuses for issues in `Workfront`:
+The following are the default statuses for issues in Workfront:

 * New
 * In Progress